phantombeast7/Use-LLama-3.1-8b-locally/README.md

 - **Hugging Face Authentication**: In the `Chat_with_LLama_3.1_8B.ipynb` notebook, you will be prompted to log in to Hugging Face.
 Follow the instructions to authenticate.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to contribute or open issues if you encounter any problems or have suggestions for improvements.